-The first process is the partial valorisation of financial quasicapital in those sectors and industries that are mainly linked to the reproduction of labor power and the distribution of the surplusvalue produced ('efficient privatization' or 'selling off'of stateowned assets, restructuring of social-security systems, etc.).
-This process actually evolves throughout the accumulation cycle, and it is directed from the periphery to the centers of accumulation.
-It is also a significant component of all regional wars from 1980 onwards.
-But today this process is on the rise, especially regarding privatization of fixed capital assets which until now belong to the state or whose major stockholder is the State.
-The attempt to valorise fqc includes the passage of several productive capitals under
+The first process is the partial valorisation of financial quasicapital in those sectors and industries that are mainly linked to the reproduction of labor power and the distribution of the surplus-value produced ('efficient privatization' or 'selling off' of state-owned assets, restructuring of social-security systems, etc.).
+This process actually evolves throughout the accumulation cycle, and it is directed from the periphery to the vation is important for answering once and for all the state propaganda that speaks of a purely "political movement", at the level of analysis it is important to see the differences between the practices of the rebels.
+It is important to reconstitute dialectically the fragmented reality of these revolts to understand what is both its power and its limit, that is, how they define and how they are defined by this transitional phase of the crisis.